 To determine scores for this metric, we divided our assessment into two subjective tests.
-First, we ran each space heater underneath several desks in our office as well as a desk at home.
-We paid close attention to how each space heater fit, how fast it warmed up, and how much the device was able to raise the temperature in the surrounding area.
+First, we ran each space heater underneath several desks in our office and a desk at home.
+We paid close attention to how each space heater fit, how fast it warmed up, and how much the device could raise the temperature in the surrounding area.

 However, it falls short of several space heaters in this metric.
 It's lacking a remote — a feature that comes standard for the majority of tower-style space heaters.
 This device also has a thermostat with a much smaller range than top-scoring models and larger temperature increments.
 Unlike heaters that have thermostats adjustable one degree at a time, the Lasko only adjusts in blocks of five degrees, and its temperature range has a low of 65 degrees and a high of 90.
-While this is a large range, some users may want a space heater for the specific purpose of keeping things from freezing.
+While this is a large range, some users may want a space heater specifically to keep things from freezing.
 If this is the case, a low setting of 65 would be overkill and a waste of power for this application.

-These devices can be known for causing an increase in power bills, so efficiency may be very important depending on your individual situation.
-We looked up the national average cost of a kilowatt per hour (kWh), then measured the amount of kilowatts each space heater used over a one hour period using a wattmeter.
+These devices can be known for causing an increase in power bills, so efficiency may be very important depending on your situation.
+We looked up the national average cost of a kilowatt per hour (kWh), then measured the number of kilowatts each space heater used over one hour using a wattmeter.
 We were then able to use these figures to calculate the cost of running each model for a given amount of hours, days, months, and so on.
-We feel as though there is a lot of room for improvement when it comes to the cost of running a heater so we didn't award many decent scores for this metric.
-That said, the Lasko landed in about the middle of the pack.
+We feel as though there is a lot of room for improvement when it comes to the cost of running a heater, so we didn't award many decent scores for this metric — the Lasko landed in about the middle of the pack.

-To run the Lasko for a period of 10 hours on high will cost $1.75.
+To run the Lasko for 10 hours on high will cost $1.75.
 This doesn't sound like much, but to run this model for 10 hours a day for 30 days will bump your power bill up by $52.50.

-To sum it up, the Lasko Ceramic Tower is a great deal if you're looking for a tower-style heater for under your desk but don't feel like dropping the coin on a fancy heater.
-It's not the best option if you're looking for bells and whistles, high efficiency, or to heat a larger area; however, for light-duty heating and shopping on a budget, we think it's fantastic.
+The Lasko Ceramic Tower is a great deal if you're looking for a tower-style heater to put under your desk, but don't feel like dropping the coin on a fancy heater.
+It's not the best option if you're looking for bells and whistles, high efficiency, or to heat a larger area.
+However, we think it's a fantastic option for light-duty heating and for those shopping on a budget.

 — Ross Patton and Austin Palmer